Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Experiments

 \paragraph{(B) Causal curve via constraint corruption.} EVPV further attributes its gains to the fidelity of the extracted structured constraints used to validate checklist claims.
-To test this causally, we inject controlled noise into the constraint set by randomly flipping a fraction of constraint fields (flip ratio), while keeping the policy, verifier architecture, and scoring procedure fixed.
-As shown in \Cref{fig:causal_curve}, VisualProcessBench Macro-F1 decreases monotonically as the flip ratio increases across all evaluated judges, providing causal evidence that verification quality is driven by \textbf{constraint fidelity and premise verification} rather than incidental prompt length or formatting effects.
-The mild drop under low noise also indicates that the reliability gating is not overly brittle: small constraint errors do not immediately collapse step judgments.
+To test this causally, we inject controlled noise into the constraint set by randomly flipping a fraction of constraint fields (flip ratio), while keeping the policy, verifier/judge, and scoring procedure fixed.
+As shown in Figure~\ref{fig:causal_curve}, VisualProcessBench Macro-F1 decreases monotonically as the flip ratio increases across all evaluated judges, providing interventional evidence that verification quality is driven by \textbf{constraint fidelity and premise verification} rather than incidental prompt effects.
+The mild drop under low noise also indicates that reliability gating is not overly brittle: small constraint errors do not immediately collapse step judgments.